 It got me thinking about how non-lawyers would think about having such a conversation.
 Let’s face it, family lawyers aren’t amongst the popular choice of guests for traditional wedding ceremonies, given we might consider raising a hand to object when the vicar asks the couple to repeat “with all my worldly goods I thee endow” and asking if the couple understand they are giving up their current and future financial well-being on both a personal and professional level.

 No protection for unmarried couples

-I’ve stood on my soap box before (The Law On Cohabitation Needs to Change) to explain there is no such thing as common law husband and wife and separating couples who don’t marry aren’t afforded the same legal protections as those who did.
+I’ve stood on my soap box before to explain there is no such thing as common law husband and wife and separating couples who don’t marry aren’t afforded the same legal protections as those who did.
 Whilst I believe that this should be changed to better protect the rights of cohabitees, I don’t anticipate a change any time soon.

 For now, the choice is with the couples themselves.
 Live together or marry.
 Both have their legal consequences.
 If you cohabit there are no automatic legal protections when it comes to finances, if you marry there are.
 So, if you do marry, be aware of the consequences for your personal finances should you later divorce.

 Couples urged to take off the rose-tinted glasses and talk about prenups

 As a divorce solicitor, it sometimes feels it’s easier for people to discuss the unfairness of the position post-separation, than have a conversation about the ‘what ifs’ whilst everything in the relationship is going well.
 Maybe, people don’t want to listen when those rose-tinted glasses are newly fitted.